fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 import Widgets from 'fusioncharts/widgets'; // for Widgets
 ```

-To add chart dependency, do the following:
+To add chart dependency, copy the following line of code:

 ```Shell
 // FusionCharts.addDep([ChartType])